 This land use category is appropriate for those areas near the Gainesville Regional Airport for office, business, commercial and industrial uses.
-This category is distinguished from other industrial and commercial categories in that it is designed specifically to allow only uses that are compatible with the airport.
-Intensity will be controlled by adopting land development regulations that establish height limits consistent with the Airport Hazard Zoning Regulations.
+This category is distinguished from other industrial and commercial categories in that it is designed specifically to allow only uses that are that establish height limits consistent with the Airport Hazard Zoning Regulations.
 When not located within an airport zone of influence, as mapped in the Land Development Code, this category is also appropriate to designate areas for office, business, commercial and industrial uses, with a maximum height of 5 stories, and a maximum floor area ratio of 4.0.
 Land development regulations shall specify the type and distribution of uses, design criteria, landscaping, pedestrian and vehicular access.